Gets the relative heading between two track segments (three localizations)

 The turning angle is returned in degrees.

-to a data.table with tracking data.
+Adds the column angle to a data.table with tracking data.

 Note that with smoothed data NaN values may occur (when subsequent